Kyle Whittingham: 2015

 Whittingham led the Utes to a 6–0 start and a #3 ranking in the AP Poll before dropping a 42–24 result to USC.
 The Utes finished the regular season with a 9–3 record.
 The team qualified for the Las Vegas Bowl, which ended up being a 35–28 victory over BYU.

 2016

 On January 29, 2016, The University of Utah announced Whittingham had agreed to a contract extension through the 2020 season.
 The contract will pay Whittingham $3.3 million per year.
 This came on the heels of Whittingham surging past McBride to become the second-winningest coach in school history, behind only Ike Armstrong.

 Whittingham led the Utes to a 8–4 mark in the regular season, which qualified them to the Foster Farms Bowl.
 In the Foster Farms Bowl against Indiana, the Utes won 26–24.

 2017

 The Utes went 6–6 in the 2017 regular season.
 The team qualified for the Heart of Dallas Bowl, a 30–14 victory over West Virginia.

 2018

 The Utes finished with a 9–3 regular season mark, which qualified them for the Pac-12 Championship Game.
+The Utes lost to Washington 10-3.